agaroot-technologies/action-auto-rebase/README.md

 # Merge Master

-automatically merge main branch to topic branch or rebase renovate bot PRs.
+automatically merge default branch to topic branch or rebase renovate bot PRs.

 When

-- CI is completed
+- CI complete
 - PR is enabled auto merge
-- main branch is updated
+- default branch is updated

 Then

-- Merge main branch to a branch that is enabled auto merge
+- Merge default branch to a branch that is enabled auto merge
 - Rebase renovate bot PRs.

-If there is a PR that is running CI and following the main branch, Marge Master will not merge the main branch to the PR branch.
+If there is a PR that is running CI and following the default branch, Marge Master will not merge the default branch to the PR branch.

 ## 👏 Usage